S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/respond-to-organizational-drivers.md

 -   The requirement
 -   The specific decision you made for how to fulfill the requirement

-For more information on reviewing agreements, check [Evaluate and Evolve Agreements](section:evaluate-and-evolve-agreements).
+For more information on reviewing policies, check [Evaluate and Evolve Policies](section:evaluate-and-evolve-policies).